-Charnel was erected at the end of 13th or in the first half of the 14th century.
-In the gothic period, the upper chapel was added to it, and the interior was decorated with wall paintings.
-From this period there are also gothic windows with stone tracery and an entrance portal.
-The rebuilt chapel was to be consecrated in 1423 and again due to the murder committed in it in 1431.
-As a chapel, the rotunda was used until the 16th century, and then until the 18th century it served as an armory.
-In 1731, it was once again dedicated, and again served for liturgical purposes.
-In the eighties and nineties of the last century, research and renovation works were carried out here.
+St. Michael’s Chapel was built at the end of the 13th century.
+At the end of the fourteenth century or the beginning of the fifteenth century, it was rebuilt in the Gothic style.
+An upper storey was added to it and the interior was decorated with wall paintings.
+Gothic windows with stone tracery and a new entrance portal were also introduced.
+The rebuilt chapel was to be consecrated in 1423, and due to a murder committed in it, again in 1431, when the dedication was changed to St. Andrew.
+As a chapel and charnel house, the rotunda was used until the 16th century.
+Then served as an armory until the 18th century.
+In 1731, it was consecrated again, thanks to which it could be used for liturgical purposes.
+In the 1980s and 1990s, research and renovation works were carried out on the historic building.

 In the 14th century, charnel house obtained the form of a two-story rotunda, consisting of a lower mortuary and an upper chapel.
 From the north-west side, by the rotunda, a very small room was located in the thickness of the wall, which apparently served as a sacristy.
 The charnel house was also directly connected to the gatehouse of the town castle and the inner perimeter of the defensive wall, so perhaps it also had defensive functions.
 It was situated in the northern part of the castle.